openvinotoolkit/openvino/docs/ops/detection/GenerateProposals_9.md

 5. Removes predicted boxes with either height or width < *min_size*.
 6. Applies non-maximum suppression with *adaptive_nms_threshold*.
 The initial value of *adaptive_nms_threshold* is *nms_threshold*.
 If `nms_eta < 1` and `adaptive_threshold > 0.5`, update `adaptive_threshold *= nms_eta`.
 7. Takes and returns top proposals after nms operation.
-The number of returned proposals is dynamic.
-And the max number of proposals is specified by attribute *post_nms_count*.
+The number of returned proposals in each image is dynamic and is specified by output port 3 `rpnroisnum`.
+And the max number of proposals in each image is specified by attribute *post_nms_count*.

 All proposals of the whole batch are concated image by image, and distinguishable through outputs.